Krill Oil

 What is the recommended dosage of Krill Oil?

-The clinically studied dose for Krill Oil is 1-3 g/day krill oil (providing approximately 200-600 mg EPA+DHA — typically lower than fish oil per capsule, but better absorbed).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1-3 g/day krill oil (providing approximately 200-600 mg EPA+DHA — typically lower than fish oil per capsule, but better absorbed) Always follow the product label and check with a healthcare provider for personal advice.